nalaseivad/captainginja.github.io/jokes/crap-jokes.md

 Interviewer:  What would you consider one of your strengths?
 Candidate:    I perform under pressure
 Interviewer:  Can you give me an example?
-Candidate:    OK, ... &lt;takes deep breath&gt;
+Candidate:    OK, ... <takes deep breath>
 Candidate:    Mm ba ba de
 Candidate:    Um bum ba de
 Candidate:    Um bu bu bum da de